lingtalfi/Light_Nugget/personal/mydoc/pages/conception-notes.md

 - all: (same as the **basic security nugget system**)
 - handler: string, the class name of a handler.
 It must implement our **LightNuggetSecurityHandlerInterface** interface.
     If it's **container** aware (i.e. if it implements [LightServiceContainerAwareInterface](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/ServiceContainer/LightServiceContainerAwareInterface.md)), it will be passed the container.
+- handler_params: array of params to pass to the handler.
+This doesn't prevent params from other sources to be passed as well.

 If **any** or **all** are defined, they will be used as described in the **basic security nugget system**.
 In addition to that,